 Level 3 Validation Teacher

 Courses consist of two blocks of training.
 3 days + 2 days.
-Level I and Level II certification are prerequisites for this course Each participant creates his or her own personalized program for development of needed skills with the guidance from the course teacher.
+Level I and Level II certification are prerequisites for this course.
+Each participant creates his or her own personalized program for development of needed skills with the guidance from the course teacher.
 This course ends with a Presenter certificate.
-Presenters offer workshops, presentations and supervision.
+Presenters offer workshops, presentations, basic courses and supervision.

-This is followed by a co-training of a Level 1 course with an experienced teacher to deepen the special pedagogic skills necessary for teaching Validation.
+Co-training a Level 1 course with an experienced teacher is required to deepen the special pedagogic skills necessary for teaching Validation and put theoretical knowledge into practice.
 The Validation Teacher certificate is awarded at the successful conclusion of the co-training.

 Certification is applied for after at least 3 years of teaching experience of all certification levels, mentoring by a current Master and making a significant contribution to the development of Validation theory and practice.
 These role models form the VTI Education Committee and guide the future development of the Validation method.